 Students are not to leave the school grounds at any time during the school day without special permission from the principal or the superintendent.
 If a student requests to leave during the school day, a note dated and signed by the parent or legal guardian must be presented to the principal or his designee for approval.
 The note must also state who will be picking up the student.
 The person picking up the student should come to the main office and sign the student out before leaving the school grounds.
+The designated person must be listed on the approved "pick up list" on the school's student information system unless the parent has spoken personally to the principal to make other arrangements.
 This requirement is for the safety and protection of all students and staff.